hazrpg/get-iplayer/README.md

 * `-v /config` Containes get-player config and database
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation
+* `-p 1935:1935` for mapping the container's port to the host

 ### User / Group Identifiers